MoH-Malaysia/covid19-public/CONTRIB.md

 1) [added] ~~MySejahtera checkins by state~~
 2) Population age group of MySejahtera check-ins, specified on by-state level
 3) Check-in locations categorized (e.g. supermarkets, hospitals) by state
+4) Tracing total of Inter-state & Intra-state Traveling (Count UniqueUserId vs Two and Above location Unique Check-In between State or Mukim.
+[Group by State, Mukim]).
+5) Tracing total on location checkin (GroupBy Mukim, GPS location that AREA), travel "intensity" of the area for warn public that mukim with high volume of people travel.